 In January 2005, the Wheat Ridge City Council retained a consulting team to perform an independent analysis of the problems and opportunities that exist in the City of Wheat Ridge.

 After extensive analysis and public input, the consulting team confirmed what the community already believed—that Wheat Ridge is in relative decline compared to other Jefferson County communities.
 It was also determined that for much of the last 20 years, Wheat Ridge had been losing its share of strong households and by 2005 had a weakened capacity to attract new ones.
 Together, City elected officials and staff worked to develop a plan to reposition Wheat Ridge.
 To identify and leverage important community assets, such as relatively low cost housing in the Metro Denver region, infill development opportunities, a strong sense of community, and access and location, and most importantly, a uniquely rich tradition of small-town life with rural accents just at the edge of Denver.

-The plan that was developed recommended the creation of non-profit corporation, with the capability to facilitate and encourage appropriate development in Wheat Ridge.
+The plan that was developed recommended the creation of a non-profit corporation, with the capability to facilitate and encourage appropriate development in Wheat Ridge.
 Wheat Ridge 2020 has been formed to lead the community's effort to "Reposition Wheat Ridge."
 For more information, please download the full

 The plan, titled Repositioning Wheat Ridge, mapped out the work that WR2020 would need to undertake as the primary vehicle in Wheat Ridge responsible for encouraging appropriate development necessary to retain and attract strong Jefferson County and Denver Metro area households.

 - Creating an image for Wheat Ridge and promoting the specific identities to selected market niches, both residential and commercial.

 - Facilitating more competitive housing development through communication with builders, investors, home buyers, home owners, etc.

 - Encouraging higher levels of improvement and maintenance in residential and commercial sites, as well as public spaces.